Casa de Cadillac: History

+Acquisition

 After Pollard's death, James Wilson became president of Casa de Cadillac and was active in its daily operations through 2008.
 During that time, Casa Automotive Group (the parent company of Casa de Cadillac) acquired several additional franchises including Buick, GMC, Hummer, Saab, Kia, and Subaru.
 In 2008, Wilson passed ownership to his daughter and son-in-law, Susan and Howard Drake.
 Today, Cadillac, Buick and GMC are sold at the Sherman Oaks location while Subaru is sold at a separate dealership in nearby Van Nuys.

 Architecture

 Designed by Randall Duell in 1948, Casa de Cadillac is now considered a prime example of Googie architecture.
 It has been included in modern architectural walking tours organized by the Modern Committee of the Los Angeles Conservancy and Los Angeles Times and has become a popular location for photography and filming.